nginxinc/nginx-controller-lab/docs/class1/module1/lab8.rst

 =====================================================

 Samantha is looking to expand on the marketing sites that are promoting the various technologies that the ACME Financial organization has been able to produce.
-She wants to build a brand new application component within the marketing page www.acnefinancial.net and introduce the new blog capability so they can start blogging about the trading application.
+She wants to build a new application component within the marketing site www.acmefinancial.net and introduce a new blog capability so they can start blogging about the trading application.
 So let's return to Controller as Samantha and take a look at some of the additional feature functionality with the ADC use cases of URI rewrite.

 Log out as David